Faster Gradient Methods for Highly-Smooth Stochastic Bilevel Optimization: An Lower Bound

 \paragraph{The construction.} We construct a separable bilevel instance such that the upper-level function $f(\vx,\vy) \equiv f_\mU(\vx)$ and its stochastic gradient align with the hard instance in \citep{arjevani2023lower}, while the lower-level function is the simple quadratic $g(\vx,y) \equiv g(y) = \mu y^2 /2$ with deterministic gradients.
 We defer the concrete construction to Appendix \ref{apx:proof-lower}.
 For this separable bilevel instance, we can show that for any randomized algorithm defined in Eq. (\ref{eq:dfn-alg}) that uses oracles $(F_\mU, G)$, the progress in $\vx$ can be simulated by another randomized algorithm that only uses $F_\mU$, meaning that the single-level lower bound \citep{arjevani2023lower} also holds.

-\begin{thm}[Lower bound] There exist numerical constants $c>0$ such that for all $\Delta>0$, $L_1, L_2, \cdots,L_{p+1} >0$ and $\epsilon \le c \sqrt{L_1 \Delta}$, there exists a distribution over the function class $\gF^{\text{nc-sc}}(L_0,L_2, \cdots,L_{p+1},\mu,\Delta)$ and the stochastic gradient estimators satisfying Assumption \ref{asm:stoc}, such that any randomized algorithm $\texttt{A}$ defined as Eq. (\ref{eq:dfn-alg}) can not find an $\epsilon$-stationary point of $\varphi(\vx) = f(\vx,\vy^*(\vx))$ in less than $\Omega(\Delta L_1 \sigma^2 \epsilon^{-4})$ SFO calls. \end{thm}
+\begin{thm}[Lower bound] There exist numerical constants $c>0$ such that for all $\Delta>0$, $L_1, \cdots,L_{p+1} >0$ and $\epsilon \le c \sqrt{L_1 \Delta}$, there exists a distribution over the function class $\gF^{\text{nc-sc}}(L_0,\cdots,L_{p+1},\mu,\Delta)$ and the stochastic gradient estimators satisfying Assumption \ref{asm:stoc}, such that any randomized algorithm $\texttt{A}$ defined as Eq. (\ref{eq:dfn-alg}) can not find an $\epsilon$-stationary point of $\varphi(\vx) = f(\vx,\vy^*(\vx))$ in less than $\Omega(\Delta L_1 \sigma^2 \epsilon^{-4})$ SFO calls. \end{thm}

-The analysis is simple using our fully separable construction $f(\vx,y) = f_\mU(\vx)$ and $g(y) = \mu y^2/2$.
-But we are a bit surprised that our straightforward construction is not used in prior works such as \citep{dagreou2024lower}.
-Below, we give a detailed discussion on the constructions in other works. \paragraph{Comparison to other bilevel lower bounds.} \citet{dagreou2024lower} proved lower bounds for finite-sum bilevel optimization via a similar reduction to single-level optimization.
+Below, we give a detailed discussion on the constructions in related works. \paragraph{Comparison to other bilevel lower bounds.} \citet{dagreou2024lower} proved lower bounds for finite-sum bilevel optimization via a similar reduction to single-level optimization.
 However, the direct extension of their construction in the fully stochastic setting gives $f(\vx,\vy) = f_\mU(\vy)$ and $g(\vx,\vy) = (\vx- \vy)^2$, where the high-order derivatives of $f(\vx,\vy)$ not $\gO(1)$-Lipschitz in $\vy$ and thus violates our assumptions. \citet{kwon2024complexity} also proved an $\Omega(\epsilon^{-4})$ lower bound for stochastic bilevel optimization.
 However, their construction $f(\vx,y) = y$ and $g(\vx,y) = (f_\mU(\vx) - y)^2$ violate the first-order smoothness of $g(\vx,y)$ in $\vx$ when $y$ is far way from $f_\mU(\vx)$.
 In this work, we use a fully separable construction to avoid all the aforementioned issues in other works.